 A Pilot project is an uninterrupted period (one to several months) of research conducted within one of the five institutes (GUIDE, BCN, SHARE, CRCG and Kolff Institute) of the UMCG’s Graduate School Medical Sciences.
 During this period, students gain practical and technical research expertise and experience the day-to-day reality of doing research.
 Students can, for example, conduct research for a PhD student and work on all aspects of performing research (eg. data collection/acquisition, analysis etc.), which could result in a co-authorship.

 A Pilot project must be applied for by a researcher who is employed as 'Principal Investigator' by one of the five institutes (GUIDE, BCN, SHARE, CRCG and Kolff Institute) of the UMCG’s Graduate School Medical Sciences.
-Each year, there are deadlines (1 February, 15 May and 1 November) for submitting applications for Pilot projects.
+Each year, there are deadlines (1 February, 15 May and 1 November, check de homepage for exact data) for submitting applications for Pilot projects.

 Applications will be granted if they are of sufficient quality, the applicant is a 'Principal Investigator' of the Graduate School Medical Sciences and the director of the institute concerned approves the project.